The District Court has exclusive jurisdiction over adult misdemeanor offenses and civil infractions (tickets).

 - Check / Money Order by mail or in person

-- Credit Card: Call GovPay (toll free) 1-888-604-7888.
+- Credit/Debit Card: Call AllPaid (toll free) 1-888-604-7888.
 The operator will ask a series of questions including case number and the amount you are paying.
-The credit card service is a private vendor, therefore, there is a fee to use their service.
-You may also pay by credit card online at www.govpaynow.com.
+This is a private vendor, therefore, there is a fee to use their service.
+You may also pay by credit/debit card online at www.allpaid.com or by scanning the QR Code below.